jlorich/demo-iot-dps-ca/readme.md

 All commands specified were tested on Ubuntu 18.04 running in WSL2.
 This readme assumes an instance of IoT Hub has already been created and linked with DPS.

-## 1. Generate our CA Private Key
+## 1. Generate your CA Private Key

-Though in the real world we may want to rely on an actual Certificate Authority to sign our certificates, for purposes of this demo we'll generate our own CA private key and act as the CA ourselves.
+Though in the real world we may want to rely on an actual Certificate Authority to sign your certificates, for purposes of this demo we'll generate a CA private key and act as the CA.

-Generate an RSA private key for our CA as follows:
+Generate an RSA private key for your CA as follows:

 `openssl genrsa -des3 -out server.CA.key 2048`

-## 3. Generate our CA Certificate Signing Request (CSR)
+## 3. Generate your CA Certificate Signing Request (CSR)

-The next step is to provide a Certificate Signing Request to the CA.  This request contains all the desired information we want to be on our certificate including company, country, common name, etc.  Here we'll also our own key so OpenSSL can include the public key as part of the certificate request.
-We're creating a CA here so we'll be self-signing.
+The next step is to provide a Certificate Signing Request to the CA.  This request contains all the desired information we want to be on the certificate including company, country, common name, etc.  Here we'll also include CA key so OpenSSL can add the public key as part of the certificate request.
+We're creating a CA here, so we'll be self-signing.

 `openssl req -verbose -new -key server.CA.key -out server.CA.csr -sha256`